 Python (and most languages) distinguish between numbers that are integers (whole numbers), and numbers that can contain decimal points.
 The latter are called floating-point numbers.
-When you divide two integers, Python performs integer division, which eliminates any remainder.
-You can overcome this by including a decimal point in your numeral, even if it's just 3.0 - that forces it to be represented as floating-point.
+When you divide two integers, Python 3 automatically converts them to floating-point - not every language does this.
+If you want integer division, use a double-slash (//) as the divide operator.